almanacproject/psst/README.md

 #Configuration

-Psst has the follwoing values in its configuration file
+Psst has the following options in its configuration file

-1. services a list of names
+1. passwords a list of names for the passwords to be generated
-2. length a positive number (default: 20)
+2. length a positive number that is the lenght of generated the passwords (default: 20)
-3. choises a string with characters that are used to create the password (default: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789!@`)
+3. choices a string with characters that are used to create the password (default: `abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789!@`)